MESA Curriculum Addendum: How to Fully Include Students with Disabilities

 Each student is unique; the disability may be visible or invisible.
 Limitations may affect gaining and demonstrating knowledge.
 The best solutions for maximizing participation come about when the student and the teacher work together.
 In most cases, addressing the challenges begins with open communication, followed by creative brainstorming of common-sense solutions.

 Most students with disabilities have Section 504 or Individual Education Plans (IEPs) created by a multidisciplinary team at your school.
-Reviewing these plans, which describe aids and services, will provide an overview of the unique needs of the individual students.
+Reviewing a student’s 504 plan or IEP, which describes aids and services that student uses, will provide an overview of the unique needs of that particular student.

 Universal Design of Instruction

 Your students represent a range of backgrounds and experiences.
+Some students will have a disability.
 For some, English is not their first language.
-Also present in most classes are many types of learning styles, including both visual and auditory learners.
-In addition, increasing numbers of students with disabilities are included in mainstream courses.
-Their strengths are as varied as their disabilities, which may include low vision, blindness, hearing impairments, learning disabilities, attention deficits, mobility impairments, health impairments, and psychosocial impairments.
+In most classes there are also many types of learning styles, including both visual and auditory learners.
+Students are also diverse with respect to gender, race, ethnicity, age, and other characteristics.

 How can you design instruction to maximize the learning of all students?
 The field of universal design provides a good starting point for developing an inclusive model for instruction.
 You can apply universal design principles to create lectures, discussion, visual aids, printed material, and labs that are accessible to all students.